angshumatic/angshumatic.github.io/docs/aboutme/aboutme.md

 <img src="https://user-images.githubusercontent.com/98811198/158790820-7216828c-9aa6-4683-ba60-4473862b7484.jpg" loading = "eager" align = "right" width = "0" style="margin:20px 20px">
 <span style="font-family:Garamond;">
-I am a Research Associate at the Centre for Transportation and Logistics (CTL) at Indian Institute of Management Ahmedabad (IIMA).
-I am currently working on a discretionary service facility location problem with stochastic demand, for optimized allocation of EV charging facilities under Prof. Prahalad Venkateshan at IIMA.<br/>
+I am a Research Associate at the Centre for Transportation and Logistics (CTL) at Indian Institute of Management Ahmedabad (IIMA), with Prof. Prahalad Venkateshan as my PI.
+My current research is on location optimization of discretionary service facilities with stochastic congestion contraints in urban transportation networks using mixed integer linear programming tools.
+My areas of research interest include linear optimization, inferential statistics, humanitarian supply chains, and economics of service operations.<br/>
 </span>

 <span style="font-family:Garamond;">
-Prior to this, I have completed my PGDM in Business Management from [XLRI Xavier School of Management, Jamshedpur](https://www.xlri.ac.in/) in 2021 with a major in Decision Sciences & Operations, and my BE (Mech) from [Jadavpur University, Kolkata](http://www.jaduniv.edu.in/) in 2018.
+I have completed my PGDM in Business Management from [XLRI Xavier School of Management, Jamshedpur](https://www.xlri.ac.in/) in 2021 with a major in Decision Sciences & Operations, and my BE (Mech) from [Jadavpur University, Kolkata](http://www.jaduniv.edu.in/) in 2018.
 I have previously worked with [PricewaterhouseCoopers (PwC) India](https://www.pwc.in/) as a Technology Consultant, and as an Operations Engineer with [The Linde Group](https://www.linde.in/en/index.html) in the chemicals manufacturing industry.<br/>
 </span>